realm/realm-dart-samples/users_permissions/README.md

 The regular users can see other users` items but is not allowed to edit/delete them.
 They can edit/delete only their own items.

-# Realm Flutter SDK
+## Realm Flutter SDK

-The Realm Flutter package is `realm` and it is available at [pub.dev](https://pub.dev/packages/realm)
+Realm Flutter package is published to [realm](https://pub.dev/packages/realm).

-# Environment
+## Environment

-* Flutter ^3.0.3
+* Realm Flutter supports the platforms iOS, Android, Windows, MacOS and Linux.

-* Flutter Mobile on Android and iOS
+* Flutter ^3.0.3 or newer
-* Flutter Desktop on Windows, Linux and MacOS
+* For Flutter Desktop environment setup, see [Desktop support for Flutter](https://docs.flutter.dev/desktop).

-# Atlas App Services Configuration Steps
+## Atlas App Services Configuration Steps

-## Using existing demo App Service
+### Using existing demo App Service
 This sample is using an already prepared Atlas App Service with AppID `users_permissions-nbidj`.
 The app_id is configured in "\assets\atlas_app\realm_config.json"
 1. Create an administrator with full permissions for editing all the tasks in the Flutter app: